CHUCK SILVERMAN MEMORIAL DRUM SCHOLARSHIP

 - May only be applied for students newly enrolling and currently enrolled in the Associate of Arts in Performance (AA Drum) or Bachelor of Music (Drum) Program.

-- Scholarship applicants must have submitted the Application for Admissions by the scholarship application deadline and must be entering the program for the first time.
+- Scholarship applicants must have submitted the Application for Admissions by the scholarship application deadline.

 - Scholarships are nontransferable, and may not be applied to any person, program or start date other than the one for which it was awarded.